DmytroVasin/audit_logger/README.md

 # AuditLogger

-This gem implements simple and separated Rails Logger.
+This gem implements simple and separated Rails Logger for any action that you want.
+If you want separate logger for email notification, data import, migration this is what you need.

 ## Installation